SkeevingQuack/nwn2n/timeline.md

 ###### 5

 Sand says that the food at the dead drop for Chandra and Duncan is always taken.
 They should be at the old hideout in the merchant district, a warehouse named Sand's Sanding Sandporium.
 The party heads over to check it out and finds githyanki inside.

+*Note: [More stuff](sessions/2017-08-28.md), but I want to get everything else down first before I forget.*

+###### 6

+We wake up to find that Dimirrodin has run off to be protected by the church of Lethander.
+He happened across a paladin on his way, and sent this paladin, Kail, to help us.

+*Note: [More stuff](sessions/2017-09-11.md), but I should sleep soon.*